 Note 1: "Claim" is defined in section 99 of the SRC Act.

-Note 2: "Manage", in relation to a claim for payment of compensation and other amounts under the SRC Act, is defined in section 99 of the SRC Act.
+Note 2: "Manage", in relation to a claim for payment of compensation and other amounts under the SRC Act, is defined in section 99 of the SRC Act to include determinations, reconsiderations and subsequent administrative action.